ampl/ampl.github.io/docs/source/solvers/bonmin/index.md

            x_i in R for all i not in I.
 ```
 where `f(x): R^n --> R`, `g(x): R^n --> R^m` are twice continuously differentiable functions and `I` is a subset of `{1,..,n}`.

+The algorithms in Bonmin are exact when the functions `f` and `g` are convex; in the case where `f` or `g` or both are non-convex they are heuristics.

 [[Read More](https://ampl.com/products/solvers/open-source-solvers/)]
 [[Options](#solver-options)]